Frequently asked questions

 If someone in your household has a medical condition you will be asked to complete a Medical Assessment form.
 We may ask for supporting documents from the professionals who are involved in your care such as GP or Consultant .
 Your application will then be assessed based on this medical information and you will be advised if your priority has changed.

-What if disagree with a decision you have made?
+What if you disagree with a decision we have made?

 If you disagree with any of the following decisions you can contact us :